-Mirza Sahibaan is one of the most famous love stories of Punjab and the Indian subcontinent as well.
-Mirza was a Kharal Rajput of Danabad Village (31° 12' 51" N, 72° 27' 09" E) in tehsil Jaranwala, district Faisalabad.
-Sahiban was born in Sial tribe and lived at Kheiwa (31° 27' 13" N, 72° 27' 32" E) a village about 20 kilometers north of Jhang.
-So the direct distance between these two places is almost 98 kilometers.
-Which was a considerable distance in the old times.
+Mirza Sahiban is one of the most famous love stories of Punjab and the Indian subcontinent.
+Mirza was a Kharal Rajput from Danabad village (31°12'51" N, 72°27'09" E) in Tehsil Jaranwala, District Faisalabad.
+Sahiban belonged to the Sial tribe and lived in Kheiwa (31°27'13" N, 72°27'32" E), a village about 20 kilometers north of Jhang.
+The direct distance between these two places is nearly 98 kilometers—a considerable journey in earlier times.

-"You must come and decorate Sahiban’s hand with the marriage henna."
+"You must come and decorate Sahiban’s hands with the marriage henna."

 On 14 March, 2017, Mr Amit Karwarsa commented on this post and suggested that as per his information, Mirza was a Jat and not a Rajput.
 I asked my friends about it and my friend and schoolfellow Dr Awais Nouman sent me the following link: